Understand how databases are identified, and how clients access them.

 Description of "Figure 2-5 Direct Hand Off to a Dispatcher"

-Figure 2-6 shows the role of a dispatcher in a redirected connection.
+The following figure shows the role of a dispatcher in a redirected connection.

 The listener receives a client connection request.